-Doing a half-load isn’t worth it, leave it until it’s full, or wash them by hand if there are only a few.
+Doing a half-load isn’t worth it, leave it until it’s full, or wash the few items you have by hand.

 Switch To Air Dry

-Dryers suck up a huge amount of power.
+Dryers are another one that suck up a huge amount of power.
 If you have the time and space, hang up your clothes and let the air dry out your clothes.

-It will help you to save money on your utilities.
+It will help you to save money on your electric bill.

 Lower the Heat on Your Hot Water Tank